Jakob-Bach/Small-Portfolios/README.md

   It is not used for search and predictions.
 - `{dataset_name}_features.csv` should contain the instance features as floats or ints.
   Each row is an instance, and each column is a feature (column names are feature names).
+  Additionally, column `hash` should identify the instance.
+  It is not used for search and predictions.
   Please encode categorical features beforehand (e.g., via one-hot encoding).
-  Missing values will be replaced with a constant outside the feature's range before predicting.
+  Before prediction, we will replace missing values with a constant outside the feature's range.

-Having prepared the dataset(s) in this format, you need to adapt the function `run_experiments()` in `run_experiments.py` such that it uses your datasets instead of / besides the SAT Competition ones.
+Having prepared the dataset(s) in this format, you need to adapt the function `run_experiments()` in `run_experiments.py` to use your datasets instead of / beside the SAT Competition ones.
 The evaluation code in `run_evaluation.py` also partly contains hard-coded dataset names but the evaluation functionality itself should work with results from arbitrary datasets.